eristow/terraform_learning/cli/terraform_cli/README.md

 	* Points to local modules via the source attribute
   * Downloads the external modules from the registry

+* `-upgrade` flag: upgrades providers to latest version compliant with version constraints in configuration
+  * Can also downgrade if version constraints are adjusted to a lower version in the configuration

 * Finds all provider plugins and initializes them
   * Downloads the provider plugins from the registry
   * Versioning: